BinomialLLC/basis_universal/README.md

 When you call the transcoder and pass it a buffer that's larger than required, these extra padding bytes will be set to 0.

-PVRTC2 RGB (and maybe RGBA) support is coming soon, which is available on some Android platforms.
+PVRTC2 RGB - Fast and almost as high quality as BC1.
+It supports non-square, non-power of 2 textures.

+PVRTC2 RGBA - This format is slower and much more complex than PVRTC2 RGB.
+It will only work well with textures using premultiplied alpha.
+The alpha channel should be relatively simple (like opacity maps).

+ETC2 EAC R11/RG11 - R11 is roughly equivalent to BC4, and RG11 is like BC5.
+Transcoding is very fast and high quality.

-ASTC 4x4: The ASTC transcoder supports void extent (constant color) blocks and several different endpoint precision modes and encodings: L, LA, RGB or RGBA.
+ASTC 4x4 - The ASTC transcoder supports void extent (constant color) blocks and several different endpoint precision modes and encodings: L, LA, RGB or RGBA.
 To shrink the compiled size of the ASTC transcoder, set BASISD_SUPPORT_ASTC_HIGHER_OPAQUE_QUALITY to 0, which lowers endpoint precision slightly.

 Note the ASTC transcoder assumes sRGB sampling won't be enabled when sampling the ASTC texture data.
 (ASTC decompression works slightly differently when sRGB reads are enabled vs. disabled.)
 Enabling sRGB reads will result in a tiny amount of higher error that is unlikely to be noticeable.
 This was a conscious decision we had to make because we could only afford to include one set of precomputed ETC1S->ASTC conversion tables into the transcoder.
 We may put in two tables into the next transcoder release and let the user decide what they want at compile and/or run-time.

-ATI ATC: There are two transcoders, one for RGB (which is similar to BC1), and one for RGBA_INTERPOLATED_ALPHA (which is basically a BC4 block followed by an ATC block).
+ATI ATC - There are two transcoders, one for RGB (which is similar to BC1), and one for RGBA_INTERPOLATED_ALPHA (which is basically a BC4 block followed by an ATC block).
 This format is only useful on Adreno GPU's, so to cut down on the transcoder's size you can set BASISD_SUPPORT_ATC to 0 at compilation time if you know you'll never need ATC data.
 Quality is very similar to BC1/BC3.

 RGB565, BGR564, ARGB 8888 and ARGB 4444 - Various uncompressed raw pixel formats.
 Internally the transcoder directly converts the ETC1S endpoint/selector data directly to uncompressed pixels.
 The output buffer is treated as a plain raster image, not as a 2D array of blocks.
 No dithering or downsampling is supported yet.